kruegert/facetto/README.md

 # facetto
+Facetto is a visual analytics tool for the analysis of biomedical multi-channel image data.
-Is not yet avaialable for the public.
+It is not yet avaialable for the public.
 Please check back in a few weeks.